Obscuretone/obscuretone.github.io/public/posts/en/simple_pam.md

 ---
 title: Simple PAM - Using Uptime As An Authentication Signal
 description: A project note on a small Linux PAM module that checks system uptime as a narrow authentication control for physical-access scenarios.
+tags: [security, linux, authentication, software, systems]
 ---

 [simple-pam](https://github.com/obscuretone/simple-pam) is a small Linux PAM module that checks system uptime during authentication.

 By default, it allows authentication to continue only if the machine has been power-cycled recently.
 The idea is narrow: in some device scenarios, recent uptime can act as a rough signal that the user had physical access to the machine.

-This is not a general authentication solution.
-It is a small example of how Linux PAM can enforce local policy at the authentication boundary.
+This small example shows how Linux PAM can enforce local policy at the authentication boundary.

 ## What PAM Gives You